Jordan-Finlay/Wedding-Checker/README.md

 <div align="center"><img src="assets/readme/wholescreen.jpg" alt="An image of my full script"></div>

 # Flowchart

-I created a flowchart before anything to make some easy steps for myself as to how I'd like the project to look and run.
+- I created a flowchart before anything to make some easy steps for myself as to how I'd like the project to look and run
-I added some small changes as I created my script where I thought necessary
+- I added some small changes as I created my script where I thought necessary
+- I tried to keep the idea simple but effective.
+Getting staight to the point and running through the menu quickly and efficiently

 <div align="center"><img src="assets/readme/flowchart.jpg" alt="An image of my flowchart"></div>
 <br />